sldgr/daqmx-python-UI-example/README.md

 ## Getting Started

-Get a local copy up and running follow these steps.
+Get a local copy up and running by following these steps.

 ### Prerequisites